Introduction to the New Squatter Laws in Texas 2025 Session

 Conclusion: How the Bill Makes Being a Landlord Easier

-This new bill is a game-changer for landlords in Texas.
+This new squatters laws in Texas is a game-changer for landlords.
 By criminalizing squatting, clarifying the eviction process, and reducing the risk of adverse possession claims, it eliminates one of the biggest headaches for property owners.
 With stronger squatter laws, Texas landlords can now:

 ✅ Protect their investments without fear of unauthorized occupants taking over.